sem-js/logo/README.md

-# logo
+# SEM.js Logo

-Theme and variation on a logo
+This logo was created by [Josh Bechard](https://twitter.com/oshbec) for SEM.js.